-- Receive applications and issue membership cards (Associate Exec.
-Dir.)
+Receive applications and issue membership cards (Associate Executive Dir.)

-- Appoint committees or administrative assistants whenever he feels it is necessary to properly conduct the affairs of the Association.
-The above-mentioned personnel must currently, or have been in the past involved in coaching basketball at any level.
+Appoint committees or administrative assistants whenever he feels it is necessary to properly conduct the affairs of the Association.
+The above-mentioned personnel must currently be, or have been in the past been, involved in coaching basketball at any level.

 Section 6.
 A surety company, at the expense of the Association, shall bond the Executive Director for an amount to be determined by the Board of Directors.

 Section 7.
 It shall be the duty of the Executive Director to arrange for a bond on any Personnel that he might delegate to handle Association money.
-The bond shall be paid for by the Association and shall be equal to the bond of the Executive Director.
-The above mentioned personnel must currently, or have been in the past involved in coaching basketball on any level.
+The bond hall be paid for by the Association and shall be equal to the bond of the Executive Director.
+The above mentioned personnel must currently be, or have been in the past, involved in coaching basketball on any level.

 Section 10.
-The Executive Director shall control all expenditures for conducting affairs of the Association.
+The Executive Director shall control all expenditures for conducting affairs of the Association, and his expenses shall be reimbursed by the association.
 The Executive Director shall have the travel allowance that is allowed by the IRS.

 Article VI – BOARD OF DIRECTORS

 Section 2.
-The term of office for the nine (9) Boys Directors and six (6) Girls directors shall be three (3) years, and they may not succeed themselves in the same office.
+The term of office for the nine Boys Directors and six Girls Directors shall be three years each, and they may not succeed themselves in the same office.

 Section 3.
-The names of the Boys and Girls Directors shall be determined by their seniority in office.
+The names of the Boys Directors and Girls Directors shall be determined by their seniority in office.
 The Director who is scheduled to leave office first shall be known as the Senior Director.
-The Junior Director shall be the Director who has the longest period of time remaining in his tenure of office.
+The Junior Director shall be the Director who has the most time remaining in his tenure of office.

 Section 4.
 The Junior and Senior Directors from each District shall nominate an Active Member to replace the Senior Director by January 1 of each year.
 Directors will be elected by the memberships head coaches and the results will be announced in April.